According to management consultant firm MFI, over $10 billion has been spent on construction technology ventures in the last decade.

 There’s a reason investors are banking on a technology upsurge in construction: the need for more efficiency in the industry has grown desperate, and contractors are starting to bite.

-So all this talk about automation in construction is real, and not something you can tune out anymore if you want to survive—growing and prospering aside.
+So, yes: all this talk about automation in construction is real, and not something you can tune out anymore if you want to grow and prosper—or even survive.